chemprop/chemprop/docs/source/tutorial/cli/train.rst

 By default, it is assumed that the SMILES are in the first column and the targets are in the remaining columns.
 However, the specific columns containing the SMILES and targets can be specified using the :code:`--smiles-columns <column>` and :code:`--target-columns <column_1> <column_2> ...` flags, respectively.
 To simultaneously train multiple molecules (such as a solute and a solvent), supply two column headers in :code:`--smiles-columns <columns>`.

-Note that the default metric for classification is ROC and the default metric for regression is RMSE.
-Other metrics may be specified with ``--metrics METRIC``.

 Train/Validation/Test Splits
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^